WendyTuen/WendyTuen/README.md

 - 👋 Hi, I’m @WendyTuen, Linkedin:  https://www.linkedin.com/in/wendy-khoong/
-- 💞️ I’m looking to collaborate with senior fullstack developer (C#.NET Core & React) , Senior QA (Manual Testing) and Staff Software Engineer (C#).
+- 💞️ We are hiring for a senior fullstack developer (C#.NET Core & React) , Senior QA (Manual Testing) and Staff Software Engineer (C#).
 All are working hybrid in Malaysia.
 - 📫 How to reach me - WhatsApp : 016-5110372 or Email:  wendy.khoong@appspace.com